3.2 Options Controlling the Kind of Output

 `.C' refers to a literal capital C.

-- Fortran source code which should not be preprocessed.
+- Fixed form Fortran source code which should not be preprocessed.

-- Fortran source code which must be preprocessed (with the traditional
+- Fixed form Fortran source code which must be preprocessed (with the traditional

-- Fortran source code which must be preprocessed with a RATFOR
+- Free form Fortran source code which must be preprocessed (with the

 - Ada source code file which contains a library unit declaration (a